chainer/chainer/docs/source/guides/optimizers.rst

 To use the optimizer in an automated fashion, see the :doc:`trainer` guide.

 There are two further ways to use the optimizer directly.
-One is manually computing gradients and then calling the :meth:`~Optimizer.update` method with no arguments.
+One is manually computing gradients and then calling the :meth:`~chainer.Optimizer.update` method with no arguments.
 Do not forget to clear the gradients beforehand!

 .. doctest::